nosami/vsonline/vs-online/resources/faq.md

 ### How does Visual Studio Codespaces relate to Visual Studio Code Remote Development?

 Visual Studio Codespaces conceptually and technically extends the [Visual Studio Code Remote Development extensions](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack).
-You can roughly think of Codespaces's cloud-hosted environments as "Remote Containers as a Service" and it's self-hosted environments as "Remote SSH as a Service".
+You can think of Codespaces's cloud-hosted environments as "Remote Containers as a Service" and it's self-hosted environments as "Remote SSH as a Service".

-If you're the do-it-yourself type of person and like to manage your own machines, we'd love for you to use [Visual Studio Code's Remote Development](https://code.visualstudio.com/docs/remote/remote-overview).
-If you're looking for a managed solution that lets you focus more on productivity and less on setup, then give Visual Studio Codespaces a try.
+Visual Studio Codespaces optimizes for productivity by streamlining setup with default configurations.
+If you're interested in managing your own machines and configuration, see [Visual Studio Code's Remote Development](https://code.visualstudio.com/docs/remote/remote-overview).

 ### What is running on self-hosted machines to make them accessible?